ETH-DISCO/cluster-tutorial/README.md

 - username: `<username>@student-net.ethz.ch`
 - password: your network password[^netpass]

-Then ssh just into the tik42 or j2tik login node and use your default password (also called LDAPS/AD password):
+Then just ssh into the tik42 or j2tik login node using your default password[^defpass]:

 ```bash
 ssh <username>@tik42x.ethz.ch